 Our webpages use “cookies”.
 Cookies are text files that are stored in a computer system via an Internet browser.

 Profiling involves the analysis of personal data (e.g. digital behaviour such as pages visited, links clicked, downloads) in an way, to identify or predict behaviour in website users.

-Some users may be profiled through the use of marketing automation platforms if their personal data is processed and stored there.
-Users can opt-out of this by removing their consent, either through the consent management options provided in our digital communications, visiting our website via an anonymous/ incognito browser search, or contacting the Data Protection Officer.
+Sharp uses marketing automation platforms to profile website visitors at an IP level, and at an individual level if their personal data is processed and stored there.
+Users can opt-out of this by removing their consent using the opt-out mechanism provided upon first visit, or by visiting our website via an anonymous/ incognito browser window.

 11. Registration and Website Enquiry Forms

 Certain users can register on our website with personal data via a registration form, for example for our partner portal service or for our online training service (Academy).
 This personal data (e.g. name, email address, date and time of registration) is captured to provide them with this service, verify their identity, and provide them with a secure log in to a protected web environment.
 It also enables Sharp to provide access or deny access due to misuse of service.

 Users can also submit personal information by submitting a general enquiry (e.g. a sales or service enquiry) via a form.
 In doing so, the personal data transmitted is automatically stored via email to the recipient contact at Sharp.
 Such personal data is transmitted on a voluntary basis and is stored for the purpose of contacting the data subject to fulfil their enquiry.
 Additionally, consent can sometimes also be given on the forms for other forms of communication e.g. marketing.
 This consent is freely given via an opt-in mechanism (see Section 10 below).